 Actress Jessica Alba

-So, now that microblading has sparked your interest, you’re probably wondering, “Is microblading right for me?”
+So, now that we’ve sparked your interest, you’re probably wondering, “Am I a good candidate for microblading?”

 As an artist, my goal is always to ensure that you receive the best possible results from your treatment.
 This is heavily reliant on your skin being healthy, strong, and calm.

-Unfortunately, pre-existing skin conditions and skin treatments can heavily compromise the effectiveness of microblading, leaving both you and I in an unfavorable situation.
-So, before you go ahead and book your appointment, read the pointers below to find out if microblading is for you...
+So, before you go ahead and book your appointment, you should read the pointers below and discover whether microblading is for you...

 SKIN CONDITIONS (EYEBROW AREA ONLY)